ANSI Affiliation

 COB members:

-• Dr. Rene Rendon, CPCM, CFCM, (Chair)
+• Dr. Rene Rendon, CPCM, CFCM, Fellow (Chair)

-• Allie Stanzione, CPCM, CFCM (Vice Chair)
+• Allie Stanzione, CPCM, CFCM, Fellow (Vice Chair)

-• Iris Cooper, CPCM
+• Iris Cooper, CPCM, Fellow

-• John Dobriansky, CPCM
+• John Dobriansky, CPCM, Outstanding Fellow, Fellow

-• David Gragan, CPPO
+• David Gragan, CPPO, Fellow

-• Jack Hott, CPCM, CFCM
+• Jack Hott, CPCM, CFCM, Fellow

-• Cassandra Manos, CPCM, CFCM, CCCM
+• Cassandra Manos, CPCM, CFCM, CCCM, Fellow

-• James Mitchell, CPCM, CFCM
+• James Mitchell, CPCM, CFCM, Fellow

-• Stephen Yuter, CPCM
+• Stephen Yuter, CPCM, CFCM, Fellow

 • Dr. Milva Finnegan, CPCM, CFCM, CCCM, Fellow

-• Morgan Ziatyk, CPCM, CFCM
+• Morgan Ross-Ziatyk, CPCM, CFCM, Fellow

-ANAB’s Personnel Credentialing Accreditation Committee accredited the CPCM™ on April 20, 2021, the CFCM™ on April 25, 2022, and the CCMA on December 6, 2021.
+ANAB’s Personnel Credentialing Accreditation Committee accredited the CPCM™ on April 20, 2021 and the CFCM™ on April 25, 2022.

 Advertisement